uperl/Net-Curl-Easy-FFI/README.md

     exception was thrown.
 This looks like what a normal `warn` or `die` diagnostic would produce.
 This is also what you get if you attempt to stringify the exception (`"$exception"`).

-- code

-    This is the integer `libcurl` code.
-The full list of possible codes can be found here:
-    [https://curl.se/libcurl/c/libcurl-errors.html](https://curl.se/libcurl/c/libcurl-errors.html).
-Note that typically an exception for
-    `CURLE_OK` is not normally thrown so you should not see that value in an exception.

 - filename